-In the year 2016, the overall goals of the European project InterCor (Interoperable Corridors) were improving the safety, the traffic flow as well as increasing the cybersecurity of the ITS system itself.
-The project aimed to link several ITS corridors to exchange innovation and best practice in solving common problems.
-Therefore, the project included the ITS operations in Belgium, France, Netherlands and United Kingdom.
-The environment scenarios of the ITS were in Belgium, Netherlands and France on freeways.
-Furthermore, the ITS in France was an extension of the SCOOP@F project, which is mentioned below.
-The environment scenario in the United Kingdom were urban roads and motorways too.
-The project installed RSU which allowed V2X communication.
-For instance, the project has achieved the value-added services road works warnings, in-vehicle signage, on-board signalling of hazardous and unexpected events, multi-modal cargo optimization, green light optimization, probe vehicle data, parking information services for trucks and tunnel management \cite{InterCor.19112021,A.Didouh.2020,G.Crockford.2018,M.Msahli.2015}.
+In 2016, the overall goals of the European project InterCor (Interoperable Corridors) were improving the safety, the traffic flow as well as increasing the cybersecurity of the ITS system itself.
+The project aimed to link several ITS corridors to exchange innovation and best practices in solving common problems.
+Hence, the project included ITS operations in Belgium, France, the Netherlands, and the United Kingdom.
+The environments of the ITS in Belgium, the Netherlands, and France were freeways.
+Furthermore, the ITS in France was an extension of the SCOOP@F project, which is introduced below.
+The environment in the United Kingdom was urban roads and motorways.
+The project involved the installation of RSUs which allowed V2X communication.
+For instance, the project achieved the value-added services of road works warnings, in-vehicle signage, onboard signaling of hazardous and unexpected events, multi-modal cargo optimization, green light optimization, probe vehicle data, parking information services for trucks, and tunnel management \cite{InterCor.19112021,A.Didouh.2020,G.Crockford.2018,M.Msahli.2015}.

-The project SAFE STRIP (SAFE and green Sensor Technologies for self-explaining and forgiving Road Interactive aPplications) implements an unconventional new approach to increase the traffic safety.
+The project SAFE STRIP (SAFE and green Sensor Technologies for self-explaining and forgiving Road Interactive aPplications) implements an unconventional new approach for increasing traffic safety.
 The ITS consists of intelligent infrastructure sensors in the form of strips with networking capabilities.
-They are on the road pavement surface and analyze the individual situations.
+They are installed the road pavement surface and analyze the individual situations.
 For instance, the system measures environmental parameters (e.g. temperature, ice, ambient light), passing vehicles (speed, lateral position, vehicle type) as well as pedestrian crossings.
-Furthermore, these sensors communicate bidirectional with vehicles as well as external infrastructure (e.g. traffic management centers).
-For test and implementation, the project installed ITS in a 9 km section near Rovereto on the A22 freeway in Italy as well as in an 70 km section in the Attiki Odos urban freeway in Athen, Greece.
-Here, the project has placed sensors on 39 toll barriers in Athen and several strip sensors as well as 5 RSU in Rovereto \cite{M.Gkemou.2019,F.Biral.2019,SafeStrip.25112021}.
+Furthermore, these sensors communicate bidirectionally with vehicles as well as external infrastructure (e.g. traffic management centers).
+For test and implementation, the project has installed an ITS in a 9 km section near Rovereto on the A22 freeway in Italy as well as in a 70 km section in the Attiki Odos urban freeway in Athen, Greece.
+Here, the project has placed sensors on 39 toll barriers in Athens and several strip sensors as well as 5 RSUs in Rovereto \cite{M.Gkemou.2019,F.Biral.2019,SafeStrip.25112021}.